Baseball Toaster Catfish Stew

 by Ken Arneson

 Tuesday, I went camping with my family at Big Basin Redwoods State Park.
-My three-year old daughter took one look at the giant redwoods and proclaimed them so tall that even her big sister, age six, could not climb them.
+My three-year old daughter took one look at the giant redwoods and proclaimed them so tall that even her older sibling, age six, could not climb them.

 The world is like that for three-year-olds.
 Everything is huge.
-You look up to people who, like big sisters, can conquer big things.
+You look up to people who, like older siblings, can conquer big things.

 That evening, after dark, my wife took the kids to get ready for bed.
 I found myself alone at the campfire.
 I looked up through the giant redwoods at the stars.
 That night, the planet Mars was closer than it has been in 60,000 years.